AdobeDocs/indesign-api-docs/README.md

 There are few points which must be kept in mind while writing a script for InDesign Cloud Services.

 #### Scripts
 To run a script with InDesign Cloud Services, the script should be confirming to what can be run on an InDesignServer.
 Also the scripts can't be run as is.
-There are certain assumptions w.r.t. input to the script and output frm it, which needs to be modified.
+There are certain assumptions w.r.t. input to the script and output from it, which needs to be modified.
 These nuances are discussed in the next few sections.

 #### Accepting input in script
 Executing script relies on the user inputs along with information about the working directory from the platform.
 All this information is passed to the script via a single argument i.e. "parameters".
 The structure of the parameters is as follows: